laravelpanel/docs/faq.md

 	$this->edit->add('field-name', 'label', 'select')->options(\Company::lists("name", "id")->all());

-Q: How can I display/edit data which is fetched from more than one table in CRUD ?
+Q: How can I display data which is fetched from more than one table in CRUD ?

-A: If for example we need to obtain `material` and `cateogry` of each `product`, we need to modify the grid in `ProductController` and add this line :
+A: If for example we need to obtain `material` and `category` of each `product`, we need to modify the grid in `ProductController` and add this line :

-	$grid = DataGrid::source(Product::with('category','material');
+	$grid = DataGrid::source(Product::with('category','material'));

-In the `Product` modle the following modifications should be made:
+In the `Product` model the following modifications should be made:

 	class Product extends \Eloquent
 	{